zhou7cathy/Tech-Blog/README.md

 ```

-3. Run the following commend in your terminal:
+3. Run the following commands in your terminal:

 ```
 $ npm install